dzmitry-lahoda/NetStack/README.md

     - [Variable-length](https://rosettacode.org/wiki/Variable-length_quantity) encoding
     - TODO: optimize write of 2,3,4 bits values
     - TODO: allow to start write from where previous bit buffer finished (Unity FPSSample)
-    - TODO: allow for interfaces with constrained generic usage (Unity FPSSample) so can do RAW bytes write
     - TODO: allow zero copy read write by init from byte array, cast head into ref as uint
     - TODO: add delta methods with small vs big delimeter
-    - TODO: allow plug custom compressor instead of 7bit encoding like (huffman Unity FPSSample in learning and ready alphabet encodings)
+    - TODO: allow huffman Unity FPSSample in learning and ready alphabet encodings
     - TODO: add custom visualizer or custom to string (to 01 to to hex)
   	- TODO: Given possible do delta of prediction.
 Should prediction API be part of serializer?
-	  - TODO: NETSTACK_ZEROSHARP to compile with not GC objects usage
+  	- Core code allocates Exceptions when DEBUG or NETSTACK_VALIDATE
     - No Fluent interface as it gives performance overhead and does not improves override.
 May still accept it as pull of separate project.

 ### Optimization priorities